raresteak/jekyll-now/_posts/2018-3-12-memcache_enum.md

 '''
 Need to figure out why the mult-line output is not being capture like it was in step 1 with the stats items command.

-Script memcache_query.tcp.enumberate.sh posted in github.
+Script memcache_query.tcp.enumerate.sh posted in github.
 More to come.
 '''python
 #!/usr/bin/env python3
 # -*- coding: utf-8 -*-